-Objective To actively pursue the involvement of the community, through consultation, events, activities and the Friends of King George V Park

-Theme Action Where and/ or how Year Who Cost Status Community Continue to work Consult with FoKGV on all park Ongoing PGO/PR/LTEM N/A Ongoing Involvement closely with FoKGV developments.
-Support FoKGV and volunteers Provide tools for general maintenance, litter pick kits and organised uplift of waste.
+Objective To ac George V Park Objective To actively pursue the involvement of the community, through consultation, events, activities and the Friends of King George V Park Theme Action Where and/ or how Year Who Cost Status Community Involvement Continue to work closely with FoKGV Consult with FoKGV on all park developments.
+Ongoing PGO/PR/LTEM N/A Ongoing Support FoKGV and volunteers Provide tools for general maintenance, litter pick kits and organised uplift of waste.
 Ongoing PGO/PR N/A Ongoing FoKGV Newsletter Continue to publish and circulate a newsletter to provide updates on park development, events, etc. Ongoing FoKGV N/A Ongoing FoKGV develop park through external funding Continue to apply for external funding for park projects.
 Ongoing FoKGV/PGO Variable Ongoing